gfaerie/Sleep/README.txt

-Just a simple tilebased multiplayer game I wrote to learn scala
+Just a simple tilebased multiplayer game I am writing to learn scala

 Inspired by angband